 Risk-bearing

-Who participates
+Who participated

-BPCI Advanced has three participant types:
+BPCI Advanced had three participant types:

 Acute Care Hospitals

-- Hospital-based BPCI Advanced participation is common
+- Hospital-based BPCI Advanced participation was common

 Physician Group Practices (PGPs)